kamilmazurek/spring-beans-explained/README.md

 Spring Beans are powerful, but their benefits might not be obvious at first.
 Here is a practical example that starts with a simple `System.out`, then moves to using Spring Beans, and finally exposes functionality through a REST API with just a few lines of code.

-Below is an example that you can find in the `pl.kamilmazurek.example.greeting` package.
+Below is an example that you can find in the `pl.kamilmazurek.example.beans.greeting` package.

 Let’s say we want our application to display a greeting message.